mgunawan92/Team_Stats_Tool/README.md

-# basketball_stats_tool
-Treehouse Python Techdegree Project 2: Basketball Stats Tool

-You have been given a list of teams and players.
-You've been tasked with cleaning up the player data and then organizing the players into equal teams for the upcoming basketball season.

-You will apply your knowledge of built-in Python data types and combine these types to create structures to store and organize a team of Basketball players into distributed teams.
-This tool will not only balance the teams by the total number of players but also let you generate some statistics for a given team.
+Project demonstrating knowledge of built-in Python data types to create structures used for storing and organizing sample data.
+Tool also provides additional statistics display and average calculation functionality.